appstellar-team/nestjs-audit/README.md

 export class AppModule {}
 ```

-If the following configurations are needed on module level:
+The following configurations can be set on the app module level:

 - set transports
-- configure to audit failed requests
+- enable audit data for failed requests
-  or
+  and
-- configure a method that returns the user (actor) who is performing requests
+- provide a callback that returns the user (actor) who is performing requests

+Each service, controller or route that is part of that module will then inherit the same configurations and this way we avoid duplicating code.

-we can make the configurations while importing the module:
+To set module level configurations, pass the needed options while importing the module:

 ```ts
 // app.module.ts